anandreddyalla/my2-alla/MyStats.md

 | Badminton   | - Ideal for outdoor activity and maintaining fitness. | 6-8 hours    |
 | Swimming    | - Low-impact exercise engaging the entire body.     | 2-5 hours    |

+---

+## Quotes by Indian Scientists

+> Science knows no country, because knowledge belongs to humanity, and is the torch which illuminates the world.
+> - *Louis Pasteur*

+> The true sign of intelligence is not knowledge but imagination.
+> - *Dr. A.P.J.
+Abdul Kalam*